 Ever wonder how BuzzFeed secures the rights for all those seductively sharable photo montages?
 The answer is, it often doesn’t, and that can be a messy business.

-Earlier this month, as PaidContent’s Jeff John Roberts reported on Tuesday, the viral news site was slapped with a $3.6 million copyright lawsuit by an Idaho-based photographer who says BuzzFeed lifted an image from his Flickr page and used it in one of its signature listicles.
+Earlier this month, the viral news site was slapped with a $3.6 million copyright lawsuit by an Idaho-based photographer who says BuzzFeed lifted an image from his Flickr page and used it in one of its signature listicles.

 In a complaint filed on June 7 in the Southern District of New York, Kai Eiselein claims that BuzzFeed, Inc. “knowingly and willfully” infringed on his copyright when it reposted his photo titled “Contact,” which features a female soccer player getting bonked in the head by a soccer ball.
 According to the complaint, the image appeared in a post called “The 30 Funniest Header Faces,” which is basically a photo montage of people getting bonked in the head by soccer balls.